Dimitrie Stelaru: Final return

 By June 1964, Stelaru had sent one of his manuscripts for review at Editura pentru Literatură, though he complained that the staff there, including Mihai Gafița, were ignoring him.
 By September, he had been rehabilitated, and married Anghelina at the USR chalet in Sinaia.
-Their boy, Vlad Eunor, was born in January 1965.
+Their boy, Vlad Eunor (nicknamed "Norișor", or "Tiny Cloud"), was born in January 1965.
 The three moved to Buftea, in a small house originally owned by Ion Vlad, who was their godfather; they continued to live there until October 1968.
 Stelaru's subsequent recovery included being published in Steaua, where he was promoted by Stoica, as well as in Gazeta Literară, Tribuna, and the Pioneer Organization's central magazine, Cutezătorii.
 As argued by Sarău, such reassessment was also facilitated by the USR's directorial team, which included Stancu and Marin Preda—both of whom were natives of Teleorman.
 Stelaru's rehabilitation was made final with the publication of a 1967 short-story collection, Fata fără lună ("A Moonless Girl").
 Also appearing in 1967, Mare incognitum, which he conceived as a definitive edition, was hailed as the "most important" document of Stelaru's career; though its near-definitive form had been approximated, under a working title, in 1958, it also includes many new poems.
 The collection earned Stelaru the USR prize for that year.

 Stelaru's return was celebrated by critic Laurențiu Ulici, who ascertained that Stelaru, "feeling that bohemianism as is his one way of existing, seems resigned to his fate, but convinced that he has descended into a swamp."
+In November 1967, the poet was hospitalized for what he termed as "heart trouble"; in letters he sent to his mother, he noted that he was being looked after by a cabinet minister, and also that he was receiving "French medicine."
 In 1968, in addition to completing Zeii prind șoareci, he produced a selection of new poems, Nemoarte ("Undeath").
 These were welcomed by Barbu in Informația Bucureștiului newspaper: "His lyrics have a thrilling pathos which cannot be rendered banal even by the occasional repetition. [...]
 A slow, patient swimmer, [...]
 Stelaru will reach Judgment Day on the true headland of art, whereas others, the award-winners, will have drowned on the way there, dragged down by their own swagger".
 Interviewed by the younger poet Adrian Păunescu in early 1969, when he was already gravely ill with cirrhosis and collecting disability pension, Stelaru noted the "spiritual liberty" of Romania's literary scene, but expressed his disdain for the Onirists, who, he argued, had "jumped overboard".